-All this is attested by hundreds of soldiers belonging to the regiments to which she was attached, whose names accompany the petitions to Congress, earnestly asking the passage of a special act for her relief; by numerons commissioned officers and surgeons; by distinguished commanders.
+All this is attested by hundreds of soldiers belonging to the regiments to which she was attached, whose names accompany the petitions to Congress, earnestly asking the passage of a special act for her relief; by numerous commissioned officers and

-In his General Order No. 48, after congratulating the division on its recent successes, General Birney announced the name of this lady as one selected as a recipient of the "Kearney cross," the division decoration; and it was presented in the presence of the whole division.
+In his General Order No. 48, after congratulating the division on its recent successes, General Birney announced the name of this lady as one selected as a recipient of the "Kearney Cross," the division decoration; and it was presented in the presence of the whole division.